vruusmann/blog/_posts/2020-02-23-sklearn_feature_specification_pmml.md

 Much of this (meta-)information is readily available during model training.
 JPMML family conversion tools and libraries aim to capture, systematize and store it automatically, with minimal intrusion to existing workflows.

-This blog post details how Scikit-Learn users should approach the "model-data fit" problematics.
+This blog post demonstrates how Scikit-Learn users should approach the "model-data fit" problematics.

 ### Overview